The value of retirement advice

 Is it possible to be impartial when you are part of Fidelity?

 "We offer advice on pension transfers and retirement income through drawdown and annuities.
 For drawdown, our advice is restricted to Fidelity products, but if we don’t offer a product suitable for a client’s circumstances, we will always tell them.
 For annuities, we select the most appropriate product from the whole of the market.
 Our advice is completely impartial, and if we identify that clients are better off staying with an existing provider, or the right solution is a third-party annuity product, we will always tell them.
 To give a recent example; I explored the complex terms of a client’s pension and found in the small print that it allowed them to take more tax-free cash than the standard 25% that you find with most schemes.
 I recommended that they should stay where they were, as this would reduce their tax bill."

-Call us for more information about our free guidance or expert advice.
+Call us for more information about our free guidance or personalised paid for advice services.
 We’re available Monday to Friday from 9am to 5pm.

 The government's Pension Wise service offers free, impartial guidance to help you understand your options at retirement.
 You can access the guidance online or over the telephone on 0800 138 3944.

-This information is not a personal recommendation for any particular product, service or course of action.
-Pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s retirement service or refer to an authorised financial adviser.
+Important information - you cannot normally access your pension savings until age 55.
+Pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s retirement service or refer to an authorised financial adviser of your choice.

 Exclusions, terms and conditions